MeltView APEX3 camera FAQs

 No, it’s not.
 Our customers report that it takes getting used to having a camera mounted to the torch, but that it's worth it for the quality of the images that they can capture.
 The APEX3 plus lightweight torch mount weigh 10oz, while the APEX3 plus C-clamp torch mount weigh just over 1lb.
 Both mounts are included in the kit and are workable given the weight and drag of a typical welding torch and cables.

 Why is a welding camera so expensive?

 While cameras are everywhere nowadays, they are not designed for imaging the very bright welding arc.
-In fact, there are only a few cameras that can do this, and MeltTools offers the most affordable and most well-designed camera for welding education of any on the market.
+In fact, there are only a few cameras that can do this, and MeltTools offers the most well-designed camera for welding education on the market.
 Every MeltView welding camera is designed and built and supported from our facility in Michigan.

-The mount included with the standard kit allows for almost any viewing angle.
-This is the principal advantage of the MeltView APEX2 camera over other welding cameras.
-The torch mount is not suitable for imaging SMAW, since the stick is consumed during welding.
-If you find that you need a longer mount than our miniature mount, please contact us.
+The torch mount allows for a close-up image at almost any viewing angle.
+This is the principal advantage of the MeltView APEX3 camera over other welding cameras.
+The torch mount is not suitable for imaging SMAW, since the stick is consumed during welding, so the bench mount with zoom lens is used to capture video of SMAW.

-What can I see with the APEX2 camera?
+What can I expect to show with the camera?